-- 1.18 Climate change and the cost-of-living crisis are both issues of great concern, and tackling them is more important than ever.
+- 2.17 Climate change and the cost-of-living crisis are both issues of great concern, and tackling them is more important than ever.
 The City Access programme, including Making Connections, represents a crucial opportunity to take meaningful and urgently needed action on both matters.
 The delivery of an affordable, attractive sustainable transport network is vital if the Greater Cambridge area is to remain a vibrant and attractive place to live, work, visit, and offer an excellent quality of life to its residents.
-In addition, the impact of car dependency on levels of physical activity and obesity, and unequal access to car travel for those with lower personal mobility, make transport investment a public health and equity issue. - 1.19 Summer 2023 has seen climate temperature records broken, and severe heatwaves and weather events have had an impact across Europe and the world.10 Climate scientists and the head of the UN have expressed deep concern about an "era of global boiling", with July 2023 set to be the world's warmest month on record.11 - 1.20 All three GCP Partner Councils have declared a climate emergency, committing themselves to finding ways to reduce the region's impact in the form of carbon emissions and air pollution.
+In addition, the impact of car dependency on levels of physical activity and obesity, and unequal access to car travel for those with lower personal mobility, make transport investment a public health and equity issue. - 2.18 Summer 2023 has seen climate temperature records broken, and severe heatwaves and weather events have had an impact across Europe and the world.
+Climate scientists and the head of the UN have expressed deep concern about an "era of global boiling", with July 2023 set to be the world's warmest month on record. - 2.19 All three GCP Partner Councils have declared a climate emergency, committing themselves to finding ways to reduce the region's impact in the form of carbon emissions and air pollution.
 Cambridge City Council's Climate Change Strategy aspires for "Cambridge to be net zero carbon by 2030" and South Cambridgeshire's Zero Carbon Strategy to "halve carbon emissions by 2030 and reduce them to zero by 2050".
-Similarly, in May 2019, Cambridgeshire County Council also declared a climate emergency and has published a 'Climate Change and Environment Strategy' for the County of Cambridgeshire to be net-zero by 2045.
-14 - 1.21 Transport accounts for the single largest segment of carbon emissions in Greater Cambridge (33.4% in 2020), and the second-largest segment in Cambridgeshire as a whole (23.2%).
-Addressing the portion of emissions which are caused by the way we travel is therefore a vital part of an effective climate strategy. - 1.22 At the same time, sustained inflation and cost-of-living increases continue to place greater financial pressure on the residents of Greater Cambridge, making transport costs more expensive and increasing the need for better, more reliable, and more affordable public transport and active travel options.
-This is especially true for those who currently have no alternative to paying a disproportionate fraction of their
+Similarly, in May 2019, Cambridgeshire County Council also declared a

-10 Climate records tumble, leaving Earth in uncharted territory - scientists - BBC News; Europe and US heatwaves near 'impossible' without climate change - BBC News
+&lt;sup>11 Climate records tumble, leaving Earth in uncharted territory - scientists - BBC News; Europe and US heatwaves near 'impossible' without climate change - BBC News

-11 Climate change: July set to be world's warmest month on record - BBC News
+&lt;sup>12 Climate change: July set to be world's warmest month on record - BBC News climate emergency and has published a 'Climate Change and Environment Strategy' for the County of Cambridgeshire to be net-zero by 2045.

-12 Climate Change Strategy - Cambridge City Council, p.13
+&lt;sup>13 Climate Change Strategy - Cambridge City Council, p.13

-13 scdc-zero-carbon-strategy-web.pdf (scambs.gov.uk), p.5
+&lt;sup>14 scdc-zero-carbon-strategy-web.pdf (scambs.gov.uk), p.5